OligoGeneticDiseases/gen-toolbox/README.md

   --type .vcf \
   --regex "S1"
 ```
 This searches `/path/to/input/folder` for files ending in `.vcf, then writes a text file listing results into `/path/to/output/folder`.
+This text file can be used to collate files using a number of shell tools or edited to create a

 ### 2. `readvcfs`

 **Description:** Imports VCF(s) into Hail MatrixTables, annotates them (optionally via VEP), merges them in memory, and writes frequency tables out.
-Also reads a globals file to attach metadata (e.g., phenotype).
+Also requires a `globals` file to attach metadata (e.g., phenotype) to the input samples.
 Creates frequency bins for statistical analysis.

 **CLI Args:**
 * `-f / --file` : VCF file(s), or a text file containing VCF paths, or a folder of VCFs (required)